tonsky/tonsky.me/site/blog/clojure-macros/index.md

 But still.
 Clojure is the most fun I have ever had with any language.
 It lets you play with code like never before.
 Do the craziest, stupidest things.
 Read the source file of the code you are evaluating?
 [Fetch code from the internet and splice it into the currently running program?](github.com/tonsky/remote-require/)

 In any other language, this would’ve been a project.
-A preprocessor step, at least.
+You’d need a parser, a build step...
 Here—just ten lines of code, on vanilla language, no tooling or setup required.

 Sometimes, a crazy thing is exactly what you need.